Lake Waccamaw, North Carolina: Development of the lake

 Many scientists worry about possible contamination of the lake.
-Lake Waccamaw's water is within the acceptable, pre-established, heath guidelines and legal limits established by the Safe Drinking Water Act.
+Lake Waccamaw's water is within the acceptable, pre-established heath guidelines and legal limits established by the Safe Drinking Water Act.
 However, there is a high level of chloroform present in the Lake, at 4.43 ppb (parts per billion) out of an allowed 14 ppb.
 Chloroform is a Trihalomethane that is often used as a fumigant for wheat products, a coolant, and as a cleaning spot remover.
 Chloroform is a naturally occurring substance, but its presence in water is almost always man-made.
-The lake itself is not man made, as it is a part of the Bladen Lake group, a group of lakes created by receding ocean waters.
+The lake itself is not man made, as it is a part of the Bladen Lake group, a group known as the Bay Lakes; these are lakes created by receding ocean waters.

 Education

-East Columbus High School is located at 32 Gator lane, Lake Waccamaw.
-Founded in 1992, East Columbus High School receives students from the Lake Waccamaw, Riegelwood, Delco, and Hallsboro residential areas.
+East Columbus Junior-Senior High School is located at 32 Gator Lane, Lake Waccamaw.
+Founded in 1992, East Columbus Junior-Senior High School receives students from the Lake Waccamaw, Riegelwood, Delco, and Hallsboro residential areas.
 It incorporates students from the Acme-Delco and Hallsboro Middle Schools.
 The school has a total of 449 students enrolled with a 14-1 student to teacher ratio.
-East Columbus high has a graduation rate of 85 percent.
+East Columbus Junior-Senior High School has a graduation rate of 85 percent.
 The school's mascot is the Gator.
 Professional basketball player Boubacar Aw attended his senior year of high school at East Columbus.

-Lake Waccamaw has a charter school called Flemington Academy.
-Flemington Academy is partnered with the Boy and Girls Homes of North Carolina.
-Flemington Academy has a total of 83 students enrolled with a 6:11 student to teacher ratio.
+Lake Waccamaw has a charter school called Thomas Academy.
+Thomas Academy is partnered with the Boy and Girls Homes of North Carolina.
+Thomas Academy has a total of 83 students enrolled with a 6:11 student to teacher ratio.
 It serves grades from 6–12 with a graduation rate of 79 percent.
 The Boys and Girls Homes of North Carolina is the only private boarding school in the county.
 The Boys and Girls Homes of North Carolina is a private boarding school that strives to provide a good education for students age of 6–21 years old who have experienced trauma or been victims of violence.
-Lake Waccamaw doesn't have any elementary schools, but Columbus County does offer elementary schools in the town Hallsboro which is close.
+Lake Waccamaw doesn't have any elementary schools, but Columbus County does offer one elementary school, Hallsboro Artesia Elementary School, in Hallsboro.
 The closest college near Lake Waccamaw is called Southeastern Community College which is only 15 miles away from the town.